MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-r-execution-security.md

 As per the standard usage of R, the current user starts the R executable and interacts with the application via the R Language and the R Interpreter.
 The R language provides OS-level access via the 'system' function.
 With this function, a user can execute an OS command such as `system(“rmdir –r C:\\tmp”)`.
 While the functionality is useful to individual users, **it is also a potential entry point through which the computer's security could be compromised.**

-R Server provides various [API calls](concept-api.md) that permit the execution of R scripts and R code.
-All authentication takes place on the web node, and the execution of the R code is managed through R Server's custom version of RServe add-on component.
+Machine Learning Server provides various [API calls](concept-api.md) that permit the execution of R scripts and R code.
+All authentication takes place on the web node, and the execution of the R code is managed through Machine Learning's custom version of RServe add-on component.
 RServe provides a TCP/IP interface to the R Interpreter running on the machine.
 By default, Rserve runs on the same machine as the compute node.
 RServe is started by Windows Service (RServeWinService) that runs under a virtual service account with low privileges.
 RServe inherits the permissions of that virtual service account.
 In the default configuration, Rserve only accepts socket connections from `localhost`.
 In other words, only those processes running on the same machine where RServe is running can directly connect to it and execute R code.

 >[!Important]
 >The compute node should, ideally, be the only local process that connects to RServe.
 To help ensure this is the case, a username and password is required to validate any connection between RServe and a client process.